ashwinsingh7/Omdena-Smart-Agri-Using-AI-in-Kano-Nigeria/README.md

 Identifying correlations between factors like soil quality, rainfall, and crop yield.

-Visualising variable patterns across 11 years and also averaging out for a single calenar year
+Visualising variable patterns across 11 years and also averaging out for a single calendar year